 Anything that can go wrong, usually will.
 Having recent backups that can be quickly restored is a lifesaver.
 A reliable backup system has prevented me from getting fired on several occasions.

 SiteGround has your back!
 They keep a daily copy of your site for the last 30 days.
 And you’ll be able to restore to a previous backup in seconds.
-You’ll also find a (generic) cPanel tool to download security copies of your site.

 SiteGround Backup System on Demand

 But I am a huge fan of their Backup on Demand System – only available on the GrowBig and GoGeek plans.
 With one click you can quickly back up your entire system (e.g., before an update) and restore it even faster if needed.
+Sadly, you won’t be able to download those locally.

 Winner: I really dislike Bluehost’s attitude here, it feels like they are trying to blackmail you so you buy their (expensive) backup premium service.
 So no doubt, the point goes to SiteGround.